Feelings on the semi-formal dress code vary significantly from person to person.

 If you do opt to add a tie, this is a great avenue to express your personality.
 You are free to play with texture, color, or pattern.

-Don’t get carried away with using your tie for personal expression; it still needs to look classy.
+Don’t get carried away using your tie for personal expression; it still needs to look classy.
 Cartoon characters aren’t acceptable for semi-formal attire, but nice paisley just may take their breath away.

 Compliment your stylish blazer with a nice pair of chinos or trousers.
 Pants are not often an article of clothing where you can be bold.